What you will get from this article:

 Tony says “get in your head, you’re dead.”
 When you’re in your head, you’re more likely to be stressed, angry or fearful.
 But when you’re grateful, you can’t be angry or afraid.
 It’s impossible.
 Just try it right now.

 One of the quickest ways to change your state of mind is to change your physiology.
 As we can clearly see, when you focus on the heart instead of the mind, everything becomes calm and regular.
-But stay in your head — as we do when we’re stressed — and your heart and mind are at odds.
-That’s the reason heart breathing uses gratitude as a focal point; it interrupts that negative state and harness your heart’s energy.
+But stay in your head – as we do when we’re stressed–and your heart and mind are at odds.
+That’s the reason heart breathing uses gratitude as a focal point; it interrupts that negative state and harnesses your heart’s energy.

 Clearly, the heart does more than just keep you alive.
 Tony talks about the heart as the central intelligence of the human spirit.
 It’s autonomous from anything else.
-Where better to find the answers you’re looking for?
-Think about it: when we go to therapy or talk with others trying to solve our problems, their outside perspective helps them see possible solutions.
+Where better to find the answers you’re seeking?
+Think about it: When we go to therapy or talk with others trying to solve our problems, their outside perspective helps them see possible solutions.
 Because the heart is also autonomous from the other systems at work in your body, it can perform a similar function when you slow down and take the time to listen.
+By practicing heart breathing, you can bring your emotional intelligence and decision-making into harmony.

 The 6 steps for heart breathing:

-a way to find answers in 2 minutes
+A way to find answers in two minutes

 - First, focus on the problem you’ve resolved to solve.

-- Take both hands and rub them from the lower part of your navel up your chest towards your head ten times, feeling the energy.
+- Take both hands and rub them from the lower part of your navel up your chest toward your head 10 times, feeling the energy.
 Then place your hands back on your heart.
 Breathe in your heart; feel its beauty, its strength.

 - Think of three things or moments you’re grateful for.
 One by one, feel that moment; breathe it, experience it, and truly own it.
 Repeat with the other two.
 Remember: you can’t be angry and grateful simultaneously.

-- Ask yourself: “All I really need to do/focus on in that situation is what?”
-Breathe into your heart and you’ll find the answer there.
+- Ask yourself, “All I really need to do/focus on in that situation is what?”
+Breathe into your heart and you’ll find the answer there, bringing your emotions and decision-making processes into balance.

 - Remember this: All I need is within me now.
 Still not sure of your answer?
 Breathe a little deeper and just pick one of the possibilities you’ve found.
 Sometimes there isn’t a single right answer; the right one is to do something.